Kansas could have COVID-19 vaccine by mid-December, state likely to get more than 23,000 doses

 TOPEKA, Kan.
-(KSNT)– Kansas is preparing to receive vaccines as soon as mid-December.
+(KSNW) – Kansas is preparing to receive vaccines as soon as mid-December.

-In a Legislative Budget Committee meeting on Tuesday, Phil Griffin, Deputy Director for the Bureau of Disease Control and Prevention at The Kansas Department of Health, met with state leaders to discuss the vaccine distribution plan.
+In a Legislative Budget Committee meeting on Tuesday, Phil Griffin, deputy director for the Bureau of Disease Control and Prevention at The Kansas Department of Health, met with state leaders to discuss the vaccine distribution plan.
 Right now, the state expects to receive 23,750 doses of vaccines from Pfizer.
-The FDA is set to make moves to approve the vaccine by December 10th.
+The FDA is set to make moves to approve the vaccine by December 10.

-“I’m just looking forward to it in any shape or form that we can get relief to the healthcare workers, the fire folks, MS, first responders,” said El Dorado State Representative Will Carpenter.
-“I just think it’s going to be a game changer for what we’ve been through in the last year.”
+“I’m just looking forward to it in any shape or form that we can get relief to the healthcare workers, the fire folks, EMS, first responders,” said El Dorado State Representative Will Carpenter.
+“I just think it’s going to be a game-changer for what we’ve been through in the last year.”

 State health officials said, once the vaccine is approved by the FDA, the state could receive the vaccine between December 13th and 15th.